-For a low VIN ACOT® converter, a built-in error amplifier is used to monitor the feedback voltage, as illustrated in the Functional Block Diagram section.
+For a low VIN ACOT[®] converter, a built-in error amplifier is used to monitor the feedback voltage, as illustrated in the Functional Block Diagram section.
 In steady state, the error amplifier compares the feedback voltage VFB with an internal reference voltage.
-If the virtual inductor current ramp voltage is lower than the output of the error amplifier, a new pre-determined fixed on-time will be triggered by the on-time one-shot generator, provided that the minimum off-time one-shot is cleared and the measured inductor current through the synchronous rectifier (low-side switch) is below the current limit ILIM\L. During the on-time, the high-side switch is turned on, and the inductor current ramps up linearly.
-After the on-time, the high-side switch is turned off, and the synchronous rectifier is turned on, allowing the inductor current to ramp down linearly.
-If the output voltage has not reached its nominal level, another on-time can only be generated after a short blanking time, known as the minimum off-time, which is triggered by the minimum-off-time one-shot generator.
-This is to prevent another immediate on-time from being triggered during the noisy switching time and to allow the feedback voltage and current sense signals to settle.
-The minimum off-time toff\MIN is kept short so that the inductor current can be quickly raised by rapidly repeated on-times when needed.
-This feature enhances the reaction speed of ACOT®-based converters to load transients significantly.
+If the virtual inductor current ramp voltage is lower than the output of the error amplifier, a new pre-determined fixed on-time will be triggered by the on-time one-shot generator, provided that the minimum off-time one-shot is cleared and the measured inductor current through the synchronous rectifier (low-side switch) is below the current limit ILIM_L.
+During the on-time, the high-side switch is turned on, and the inductor current ramps up linearly.
+After the on-time, the high-side switch is turned on, and the synchronous rectifier is turned on, allowing the inductor current to ramp down linearly.
+If the output voltage has not reached its nominal level, another on-time can only be generated after a short blanking time, known as the minimum off-time, which is triggered during the noisy switching time and to allow the feedback voltage and current sense signals to settle.
+The minimum off-time toFF_MIN is kept short so that the inductor current can be quickly raised by rapidly repeated on-times when needed.
+This feature enhances the reaction speed of ACOT[®]-based converters to load transients significantly.